nickjj/docker-django-example/README.md

 - **Config**:
     - Log to STDOUT so that Docker can consume and deal with log output
     - Extract a bunch of configuration settings into environment variables
+    - Rename project directory from its custom name to `config`
-    - `src/hello/settings.py` and the `.env` file handles configuration in all environments
+    - `src/config/settings.py` and the `.env` file handles configuration in all environments
 - **Front-end assets**:
     - `assets/` contains all your CSS, JS, images, fonts, etc. and is managed by Webpack
     - Custom `502.html` and `maintenance.html` pages